I’m just relayin’ what the voice in my head’s sayin’. Don’t shoot the messenger.

 WRITING

-Benjamin Cannicott Shavitz is a creative writer whose poems have been published by The Lyric and The Society of Classical Poets.
+Benjamin Cannicott Shavitz is a creative writer whose poems have been published in numerous journals.
 Much of his other poetry is distributed through his Levities and Gravities project.
 Also, his TV pilot script “The Center of the World” reached the quarterfinals in three competitions.
 Some of his writing is freely available online and some is available for purchase.
 Links to his writing can be found on this page.

 POETRY